 Research Assistant (RA) and Project Assistant (PA) Salaries

-While the awards are generally made for a given appointment percentage and a specific number of months, the Graduate School controls RA and PA salary spending by the total budgeted amount available.
+While the awards are generally made for a given appointment percentage and a specific number of months, the Office of the Vice Chancellor for Research and Graduate Education controls RA and PA salary spending by the total budgeted amount available.
 The salaries do not have to be spent exactly as it was written in the award letter (e.g., Annual RA - 12 months @ 50% time).

 Fringe Benefit and Tuition Remission Costs

-When salary is specifically awarded, the Graduate School will provide the associated fringe benefit and tuition remission multipliers for that salary amount.
+When salary is specifically awarded, the Office of the Vice Chancellor for Research and Graduate Education will provide the associated fringe benefit and tuition remission multipliers for that salary amount.
 Fund 135 accounts will have Fringe Benefit and Tuition Remission budget categories covering these costs.
-Graduate School Fund 101 accounts that have salary expenditures are NOT charged Fringe Benefit and Tuition Remission multiplier amounts.
+VCRGE Fund 101 accounts that have salary expenditures are NOT charged Fringe Benefit and Tuition Remission multiplier amounts.
 Please note: When the Fringe and Tuition Remission amounts are budgeted, they should not be considered part of the overall available funds.
 They are only available on an award when the associated salary payment is made.
 If an award is re-budgeted from salary, the fringe and tuition remission amounts are not available for other expenditures associated with the project.

 Salary Updates for Fall Competition Awards